-- BILINEAR Use linear interpolation over a 2x2 environment in the input image.
-Note that in the current version of PIL, this filter uses a fixed input environment when downsampling. - BICUBIC Use cubic interpolation over a 4x4 environment in the input image.
-Note that in the current version of PIL, this filter uses a fixed input environment when downsampling. - ANTIALIAS Calculate the output pixel value using a high-quality resampling filter (a truncated sinc) on all pixels that may contribute to the output value.
+BICUBIC For resize calculate the output pixel value using cubic interpolation on all pixels that may contribute to the output value.
+For other transformations cubic interpolation over a 4x4 environment in the input image is used.

+LANCZOS Calculate the output pixel value using a high-quality Lanczos filter (a truncated sinc) on all pixels that may contribute to the output value.
 In the current version of PIL, this filter can only be used with the resize and thumbnail methods.
-New in version 1.1.3.